 FOR HEALING, SLIMMING, AND RESTORING BALANCE

 As a certified holistic nutritionist and health coach, I offer donation-based personalized email consulting or coaching in the convenience of your home and at any time that suits you.
-It allows you to have daily access to a nutritionist.
+It allows you to have daily access to a holistic health practitioner.

 I assist with general health assessments, diet and lifestyle analysis, holistic nutrition and lifestyle plans, natural healing remedies and protocols for various ailments, info on health problems and goals, detoxification info and guidance, holistic self-care strategies, meditation info (passive and dynamic), breathwork, cancer recovery and prevention coaching, ketogenic diet coaching, weight loss coaching, overcoming sugar addiction, niacin therapy guidance, environmental health and home biology guidance (protection from harmful EMFs like electrical/magnetic/RF/dirty electricity pollution, light pollution, and air pollution), optional functional medicine diagnostic test recommendations (mineral levels, heavy metal toxicity, etc), and optional recommendations for high quality food-sourced supplements, superfoods, and detox products.

 I also teach holistic health workshops at organic farms or at a host's home.